JonnyBanana/MAC_Donalds/README.md

 <h3>HOW TO CONTRIBUTE</h3>

-any advice, fork, like, request, or criticism is welcome!
+any advice, fork, like, request, or criticism is welcome!</br>
-If you think you can optimize the code,
+If you think you can optimize the code,</br>
 I am happy to hear any advice or idea ...

 </BR>